syncfusion-content/wpf-docs/wpf/SfDiagram/Tool.md

 <tr>
 <td>
 RubberbandCompleteIntersect</td><td>
-Elements that are completely positioned in the selection rectangle will be selected.</td></tr>
+Elements that are completely positioned in the selection rectangle are selected.</td></tr>
 <tr>
 <td>
 RubberbandPartialIntersect</td><td>
-Elements that intersect with the selection rectangle will be selected.</td></tr>
+Elements that intersect with the selection rectangle are selected.</td></tr>
 <tr>
 <td>
 JustTap</td><td>